yudhanjaya/yudhanjaya.github.io/_works/2020-10-salvage-crew.md

 ---
 title: The Salvage Crew
+description: AI x language games x space colonization x poetry x Buddhism.
+Narrated by Nathan Fillion.

-description: An AI overseer and a human crew arrive on a distant planet to salvage an ancient UN starship.
+blurb: An AI overseer and a human crew arrive on a distant planet to salvage an ancient UN starship.
 The overseer is unhappy.
 The crew, well, they're certainly no A-team.
 Not even a C-team on the best of days.
 And worse?
 Urmagon Beta, the planet, is at the ass-end of nowhere.
 Everybody expects this to be a long, ugly, and thankless job.
 Then it all goes disastrously wrong.
 What they thought was an uninhabited backwater turns out to be anything but empty.
 Megafauna roam the land, a rival crew with some terrifyingly high-powered gear haunts the dig site, and a secret that will change humanity forever is waiting in the darkness.

-category: Print Design
+category: Novel
-date: 2022-01-10 08:01:35 +0300
-client: Music Fest
-role: Graphic Designer
+date: October, 2020

 image: '/images/salvage-cover.png'
 image_caption: 'Also available on Audible, narrated by Nathan Fillion'
 ---